 Super Mario Kart

 Release Date: Sep 1, 1992

 While this game is responsible for establishing some of the staples for the series going forward, it also features a fair share of unique quirks that aren’t present in later games.
-For one, AI-controlled drivers would use special power-ups during races that were character specific and couldn’t be accessed by the player.
-Second, each track is relatively short compared to later iterations, resulting in an increase to the number of laps to 5 versus the standard 3 we get today.
+For one, AI-controlled drivers would use special power-ups during races that were character-specific and couldn’t be accessed by the player.
+Second, each track is relatively short compared to later iterations, resulting in an increase in the number of laps to 5 versus the standard 3 we get today.